 Of course, some plants grow faster than others.
 Pre-schoolers are impatient little people.
 With this in mind, you should incorporate some plants that are fast growing.
-You will want plants that don’t require much attention.
+You will want easy to grow plants like these flowers.

 Your seed vendor can help you with the selections, but here are a few of our favorites: